ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Fight censorship

-Wikipedia is not accessible in Turkey for a few years, but the Protocol Labs is hosting a mirror of several languages on IPFS.
-See the original [blog post](https://blog.ipfs.io/24-uncensorable-wikipedia/) and the [project code](https://github.com/ipfs/distributed-wikipedia-mirror).
+Wikipedia has not been accessible in Turkey for a few years.
+The company behind IPFS, Protocol Labs, is hosting a mirror of Wikipedia on IPFS.
+See the original [blog post](https://blog.ipfs.io/24-uncensorable-wikipedia/) and the [project code](https://github.com/ipfs/distributed-wikipedia-mirror) for more information.

-### Build an alternative ISP
+### Alternative ISP

 [Althea](https://althea.net/about) is building an alternative [Internet Service Provider](https://en.wikipedia.org/wiki/Internet_service_provider) (ISP) in the US as the low level of competition brings the quality of service down and prices up.
 Althea especially targets rural areas, where the coverage by traditional ISP is low.

 ## Blockchain use-cases

 IPFS is a natural fit for [blockchain](https://en.wikipedia.org/wiki/Blockchain) use cases.
 The common state of the chain is distributed on-chain among participants, and specific data is stored on IPFS.
 Thanks to content addressing, the blockchain only needs to store the IPFS multi-hash, and users are sure to fetch correct data from any of their peers.
-This architecture is becoming a de facto standard for blockchain apps based on Ethereum.
+This architecture is becoming the de-facto standard for blockchain applications.

-### Create a global market place for data storage
+### Global market place for data storage

-[Filecoin](https://filecoin.io/) is not only a blockchain on IPFS.
-It is the blockchain *of* IPFS.
-Filecoin lets any storage owner host data for users who need additional space.
+[Filecoin](https://filecoin.io/) lets any storage owner host data for users who need additional space.
 It is one of the reasons IPFS exists in the first place and will be a great accelerator of the IPFS growth once fully online later this year.
-The project is developed by [Protocol Labs](https://protocol.ai/), which are stewarding the development of IPFS.
+The project is developed by [Protocol Labs](https://protocol.ai/).

 Textile.io is building the [Powergate](https://blog.textile.io/filecoin-developer-tools-concepts/) tool for your app to interact with Filecoin once the main net is launched.

 ### Reconcile IoT and privacy

-The [Iotex](https://www.iotex.io/) blockchain wants to build an ecosystem where IoT data are owned by their respective owners.
-Data of their hardware devices such as cameras can be stored on local hardware, backed up to cloud, or to IPFS.
+The [Iotex](https://www.iotex.io/) blockchain wants to build an ecosystem where Internet-of-Things (IoT) data is owned by the owners of those devices.
+Data from hardware devices such as cameras can be stored on local hardware, backed up to cloud, or to IPFS.
 Future integration with Filecoin will further reinforce the ownership of data by the users.

+Tangle is a distributed ledger of the [IOTA](https://www.iota.org/) network, and it supports hosting IoT data on IPFS.
+You can find out more [on GitHub](https://github.com/iotaledger/poc-ipfs).

-### Send cryptos to a human-readable address
+### Send crypto to human-readable addresses

-This project lets you have a human-readable Ethereum address, so people don't have to send it to a long, error-prone address.
+The [Humanize Pay project](https://devfolio.co/submissions/humanize-pay) lets you have a human-readable Ethereum address, so users don't have to deal with long and un-memorable addresses.
-You can check it [here](https://devfolio.co/submissions/humanize-pay).

-### Make AI an online service
+### AI as a service

 [MindSync](https://mindsync.ai/) wants to build a blockchain hosting AI competitions and let AI skills offer and demand meet.
-Consumers can hire specialists per task, and they are paid in cryptos.

-### Create a decentralized exchange for Ethereum ERC20 tokens

-This [project](https://github.com/5daytech/udex-app-android) is still in a very early phase but may inspire some of you.

-### A platform for exchanging notes, courses, and more for education
+### Education platform

 [RocketShoes](https://www.rocketshoes.io/) is an education platform where students produce and tag learning materials, assignments, notes, and digital assets.
 These are stored on IPFS, and the blockchain ensures the timestamping, proof of ownership, and incentivization layer.

-### Distribute IoT data

-The Tangle (the distributed ledger of the [IOTA](https://www.iota.org/) network) supports hosting IoT data on IPFS, again for better availability, de-duplication, etc. You can find out more [here](https://github.com/iotaledger/poc-ipfs).

 ### Query the DWeb across blockchains